savar/munin-statsd/README.md

 munin-statsd
 ============
 A Ruby script to send Munin-node data to a StatsD instance.
 As written, this is designed to be run from cron.
+It's checking the 'type' of each munin graph and sends either a 'counter' or 'gauge' value.

 This was inspired by Tech-Corps/munin-statsd